 Osteoarthritis, also known as degenerative joint disease, refers to the damage and wearing down of articular cartilage.
 It can often be accompanied by overgrowth of bone, narrowing of joint space, deformity of the affected joints, and some hardening of the bone at the joint surface.
-Treatment of osteoarthritis varies depending on the severity of the disease and the symptoms experienced.
+Treatment of osteoarthritis in Los Angeles varies depending on the severity of the disease and the symptoms experienced.

 Osteoarthritis symptoms typically develop slowly and get worse over time.
 Some of the most common osteoarthritis symptoms include:

 - Pain in the joint during or following movement

 - Stiffness in the joint, most often after inactivity